aaronjoseph/DataScienceNotes/Finance/Value Trap.md

 ### Value Trap
 In value investing, one of the most important step is to identify stocks that are of real value investment

-Value trap is a stock that appears to be cheaply priced in terms of [[PE Ratio|Price to Earnings Ratio]], Price to Cashflow (P/CF), Price to Book Value (P/B) for an extended period of time.
-This can inturn lead to a trap for a a investor, when the stock continues to langush or drop further.
+Value trap is a stock that appears to be cheaply priced in terms of [[Price to Earnings Ratio|Price to Earnings Ratio]], Price to Cashflow (P/CF), Price to Book Value (P/B) for an extended period of time.
+This can inturn lead to a trap for a investor, when the stock continues to langush or drop further.

-When the stock is trading at a price lower than [[Intrinsic Value & Margin of Safety| intrinsic value]], it could turn out to be a value trap.
+> When the stock is trading at a price lower than [[Intrinsic Value & Margin of Safety| intrinsic value]], it could turn out to be a `value trap`.

 ### Factors to consider whether your investment is a value trap